Workshops and Courses

 The course provides a basic understanding of the actions needed to detect, contain and control high consequence diseases of livestock and poultry.

-The Emerging and Exotic Diseases of Animals (EEDA) and USDA Initial Accreditation Training (IAT) course for use by students in schools and colleges of veterinary medicine.
+Transboundary and Emerging Diseases of Animals and USDA Initial Accreditation Training (IAT) course for use by students in schools and colleges of veterinary medicine.

 Find training courses related to hazardous materials, biological events, emergency response and more.